ThomasProctor/ThomasProctor.github.io/_pages/Resume.md

 ---------------------
 May 2016 -- Present

+-   Diverse projects for six different clients.

+-   Currently working on long-term projects with IAG Energy and Cleared Careers.

+-    Grouped NYC buildings by owners based on addresses scraped from PDFs, as well as dozens of other address sources.

 -   Built algorithm for natural language processing of job postings.

--   Built modular library allowing quick project development and easy maintenance.
+-   Built modular libraries for quick project development and easy maintenance.

 -   Deployed scraping programs for long term usage on AWS using Docker